Prof. Dr. Tom Baum

 Prof. Dr. Haywantee Ramkissoon

-Haywantee (Rumi) Ramkissoon is a Research Professor (Full) of Tourism Marketing at the University of Derby, UK.
+Haywantee (Rumi) Ramkissoon is Research Professor (Full) of Tourism Marketing at the UniSA Business, University of South Australia.
 She leads the visitor economy research group.
 She is also affiliated with the University of Johannesburg, South Africa.
 Her scholarship in sustainability research e.g., sustainable tourism, corporate social responsibility, place attachment, cultural tourism, pro-environmental behavior, and public health has gained international significance evidenced by media coverage, prestigious awards, and academic and industry keynotes.
 She engages in collaborative research with national and international academic and industry partners for the benefit of individuals and society.
 She serves on several editorial advisory boards of top-tier journals and as a reviewer across disciplines.

 Prof. Dr. Noel Scott